Cannabis As Medicine

-Medical Marijuana So what's all this about, plain and simple....
+Medical Marijuana, So what’s all this about?
+We will make it plain and simple….

 It’s about the truth.
 It’s about your rights.
 It’s about utilizing nature’s gifts.
 It’s about logic.
 It’s about your body, your mind, your spirit.
 It’s about relief.
 It’s about a healthier YOU.

-Sativa= Best for daytime medication use - Higher level THC and contains antibacterial cannabinoids.
-Good for appetite stimulant, relieving depression, migraines, chronic pain and nausea.
+Best for daytime medication use – A higher level of THC and contains antibacterial cannabinoids.
+Good for appetite stimulants, relieving depression, migraines, chronic pain, and nausea.

-The higher levels of THC cause the feelings of euphoria, creativity and a sense of well being which are often called being ‘high’.
+The higher levels of THC cause feelings of euphoria, creativity, and a sense of well-being which are often called being ‘high’.
 It also reduces blood pressure and nausea, benefits cancer patients taking chemotherapy, patients who have reduced appetite, and patients with uncontrolled glaucoma.

 Common strains: Haze, Trainwreck, Kalimist, White Russian, and Kiwi Green.
 The Sativa plant is taller and sparser, with bigger branches to unit length.